networknt/light-doc/content/en/tool/light-bot/why-light-bot.md

 All existing DevOps tools on the market are focusing on single repo but in a microservices architecture, there are a lot of related services, and libraries need to be built and tested at the same time if one upstream repository is changed.
 For example, in the networknt organization, if light-4j is changed, we need to build and test other dozens of repositories that are depending on light-4j.
 If you build light-4j only, chances are light-eventuate-4j is broken due to the change introduced in light-4j although all unit test cases passed in light-4j.

 When we adopt microservices architecture, a traditional monolithic application will be split into dozens of smaller services and each service will have its own repository.
-Sometime, these repositories will be scattered in multiple organizations or multiple git servers.
+Sometimes, these repositories will be scattered in multiple organizations or multiple git servers.
 When one of the services changed, we need to build/test it, and we need to build other upstream and downstream services as well to do the integration tests to ensure all of them are working together.
 It is very hard to define this kind of dependencies and building multiple repositories in today's DevOps tools as they are all single repository focused.

 ### Fully Automatic Pipeline with Code